Think about every time you open a book: you probably skim through the first few pages until you reach chapter one. But what about the books you love?

 Bio/About Page: Include an “About the Author” page to leave readers with a lasting impression of your brand.
 Remember, your back matter should be strategic, so even your author bio can be a marketing tool.
 Create an author bio that aligns with your brand and appeals to readers in your genre.
 If you’re struggling with this, read our step-by-step guide to writing the perfect author bio.

-Once you’ve perfected your front and back matter, you’re ready to hit “Publish.”
+Once you’ve perfected your front matter order, you’re ready to hit “Publish.”
 If you distribute through PublishDrive, we can list your book in over 400 online stores, including Amazon, Barnes & Noble, Apple Books, Google Play, and Kobo.
 We also offer free ebook conversion, royalty splitting for co-authors, and built-in marketing tools to boost sales.